ioccc-src/winner/1989/jar.2/README.md

 ## Author's remarks:

 This program implements a Lisp interpreter in 1465 bytes of source.
-Some sophisticated features supported, eg. functionals and recursion.\
+Some sophisticated features supported, e.g. functionals and recursion.
 The special-forms/functions/variables implemented are:

 - \+